 "First Corinthians," Scott said.
 "Novissima autem inimica destruetur mors.
 Always liked that one."

 Harry stood over the grave, feeling sort of empty.
 There was no sense of closure or peace or even just sadness.
 He wasn't sure what he was supposed to feel, really.
 Regret?
-Maybe loss?
-When he had been younger he'd imagined what life would have been like with his mother and father, childish fantasies of perfection to serve as a sharply contrasting escape from the reality of the Dursleys.
+Loss?
+When he had been younger, he'd imagined what life would have been like with his mother and father, childish fantasies of perfection to serve as a sharply contrasting escape from the reality of the Dursleys.
 But by the time he finally arrived to pay his respects, he knew that no matter how he had been raised, he would still be destined for the war.
 For death.

 'The last enemy', indeed.
 Unfortunately, not the only one.
 Death had many hooded minions.

 Ginny took his hand hesitantly, probably not sure if he wanted to be touched right then.
 He didn't mind; he wasn't distraught.
-And in fact his lack of any strong reaction was beginning to make him feel guilty.
+And, in fact, his lack of any strong reaction was beginning to make him feel guilty.
 They were his parents.
 Shouldn't he be grieving?